bsvin33t/training/rails/Readme.md

 ###Create a web application portal for people to sell their unwanted stuff.

 ####Tasks:
-* Feature an advertisement of the product
+* Feature an advertisement of the product with the below attributes:
     * Name
     * Description
     * Price